 - Variation of g inside the earth is linear.
-That is, it increase in direct proportion to the distance from the centre of the earth.
+That is, it increases in direct proportion to the distance from the center of the earth.

-- Decrease in acceleration due to gravity at a depth d is given by : gd/R, where R = radius of the earth.
+- A decrease in acceleration due to gravity at a depth d is given by: gd/R, where R = radius of the earth.

 - Orbital velocity very near the surface of the earth is 7.92 km/s.

-- Greater the height of the satellite smaller is the orbital velocity.
+- The greater the height of the satellite smaller the orbital velocity.

-- Time period of the satellite very near the surface of the earth is about 84.6 minutes.
+- The time period of the satellite very near the surface of the earth is about 84.6 minutes.

 - To find the speed of a planet or satellite in an orbit, realize that the force of gravity is the centripetal force.
 So set the force of gravity equal to mv2/r, where v is the speed of the planet, m is the mass of the planet or satellite, and r is the distance of the planet to the sun or the satellite to the Earth.

-- The Geo-synchronous orbit is that orbit for which the satellite takes the same amount of time to orbit the planet as the planet takes to make one revolution.
-For satellites to be over the same place of the planet at all times, they must be in a Geo-synchronous orbit.
+- The Geo-synchronous orbit is an orbit in which the satellite takes the same amount of time to orbit the planet as the planet takes to make one revolution.
+For satellites to be over the same place on the planet at all times, they must be in a Geo-synchronous orbit.